 DPR has broken the project into multiple phases, with completion expected in early 2018.
 Throughout the project's duration within the occupied hospital, the 14 existing ORs must remain functional.
 For this reason, DPR has portioned the floor into two phased sequences, the Gateway phasing and Main Hospital phasing, which will occur simultaneously.
-The team will spilt the renovation on the Gateway Hospital's fifth floor into six phases and the renovation on the Main Hospital's fifth floor into 16 phases.
+The team split the renovation on the Gateway Hospital's fifth floor into six phases and the renovation on the Main Hospital's fifth floor into 16 phases.
 This phasing pattern will remain throughout the three-year construction duration.

 In addition to the constraints within the facility, the VCU Medical Center is located in the heart of downtown, surrounded on all sides by active medical facilities on the VCU Health System campus, busy and tight city streets, and populated sidewalks.
 The project team (DPR, HKS, subcontractors, etc.) are working side by side in an off-site "Big Room" environment for streamlined collaboration.
 Team members are working around the clock, including nights and weekends, to minimize disruptions to the hospital's ongoing operations.